fonzy1243/CTestCompiler/README.md

 # ccprog1-S21B
 A repository for our CCPROG1 class.

-All files include code discussed in synch or asycnh lectures.
+All files include code used in lectures or lab manuals.